algogene-fintech/web_api/example/RSI_strategy/README.md

+# A simple RSI strategy

-It contains the full source code discussed in the article (https://algogene.com/community/post/29).
+It is the full source code discussed in the article (https://algogene.com/community/post/29).